Klortho/jatsdoc/JatsAdaptation.md

 * Bug:  in JATS, search doesn't work on element names (because of the angle-brackets?)
 * Get the breadcrumbs to work - this will probably mean parsing the HTML into JSON for the main page.
-* Create a documentation task that builds jats docs
 * Get the "Original on jats..." link to work on each page.